About Cody Merrell, LCSW

 Experience and Focus

-I integrate EMDR and other evidence-informed approaches when they support deeper processing.
-Therapy is tailored to you rather than following a rigid formula, with an emphasis on understanding your experience in context and supporting meaningful, lasting change.
+My approach is tailored to you rather than following a rigid formula, with an emphasis on understanding your experience in context and supporting meaningful, lasting change.

 How I Approach Therapy